k8or-development-dgo/fundamental-smr-lbr-k8r-doc-rep-k8d/v0-0-01-dir/microservice-standard-dir/microservice-communication-chain-v0-0-01-fil.md

 <h1 id="Introduction">Introduction</h1>

-Within the **Sambar/LeBar/k8or web applications**, a **Communication Chain (Chain)** is a specific sequence of microservices that handle a particular data processing task.
+Within the **Sambar/LeBar/k8or web applications**, a **Communication Chain** is a specific sequence of microservices that handle a particular data processing task.
 Data flows through this sequence, undergoing transformations and interactions at each microservice.
 Each Chain is assigned a unique **Chain ID** for identification and tracking purposes.

 <h1 id="Chain-ID-Structure">Chain ID Structure</h1>